GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 A rather normal longsword with a vaguely magical aura. *If name is known, the sword also inflicts a cutting attack against a foe if the original attack roll result is a 13 or 17*.

+**Palefist**, (*unique*)
+$9,000 , 4 lbs.
+Mace
+This glorious beater is made almost entriely of a single piece of ivory, save for a flanged crown of altyprium which rests securely inside it.W  When inflicting a critical hit, *if the name is known, it can inflict an additional exotic critical hit effect of the user's choice*.

 **Palladius** (*unique*)
 $18,000 , 4.25 lbs.
 Mace